alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-03-06-why-erb-is-a-better-at-templating-than-jinja2.md

 It is.
 And used as a web framework, as intended, I have no doubt that it is a powerful, elegant tool, as advertised.

 But is it good for code generation in general?
-Because in the DevOps community, Jinja2 is not used for generating HTML web pages, but for generating configuration files, YAML documents, human readable text, Markdown source code, and so on.
+Because in DevOps, Jinja2 is not used for generating HTML web pages, but for configuration files, YAML documents, human readable text, Markdown source code, and so on.

 In this post I compare Jinja2's features with ERB, and I argue that the community could do well to return to ERB.

-## Modern DevOps tools using Jinja2
+## DevOps tools using Jinja2

-Of DevOps tools I am aware of, Jinja2 has found its way in as a templating language in the following systems:
+Of DevOps tools I am aware of, Jinja2 has found its way as a templating language into all of the following systems:

 |Tool|Year|Description|
 |----|----|-----------|